Northeast in sights of another winter blast of snow, winds

-The Northeast U.S. braced Sunday for a winter blast of snow and strong winds that could take the title of biggest storm of the season from one that dumped up to 19 inches of snow just days ago.
+Another winter blast of snow and strong winds moved into the Northeast on Sunday to the delight of some and the consternation of others, just days after the biggest storm of the season dumped up to 19 inches of snow in the region.

-Winter storm warnings were in effect from upstate New York to Maine, where blizzard conditions and 2 feet of snow are possible.
-The National Weather Service says up to 19 inches of snow could fall in Boston through Monday, while Connecticut and Rhode Island could see a mix of snow, sleet and rain of more than 6 inches.
+Winter storm warnings were in effect into Monday from upstate New York to Maine, where blizzard conditions and 2 feet of snow are possible.
+Other snowfall forecasts ranged from up to 20 inches in Portsmouth, New Hampshire, to up to 11 inches in Boston to up to 7 inches in Hartford, Connecticut, and Providence, Rhode Island.

 Wind gusts of more than 50 mph, coastal flooding and power outages could hit parts of the region.
-A blizzard watch was in effect on Cape Cod, with a storm surge of 1 to 3 feet possible, according to the weather service.
+A blizzard watch was in effect on Cape Cod, with a storm surge of 1 to 3 feet possible, according to the National Weather Service.

 “It is a dangerous storm because of high winds, low visibility and heavy snow,” said Lenore Correia, a weather service meteorologist in Taunton, Massachusetts.
 “It’s a big snowstorm, but nothing we haven’t seen before either.”